-Some people find their miscarriages start with some light bleeding and mild cramping, while others feel pain more intensely with a sudden, heavier “gush” of blood.
+Some women find their miscarriages start with some light bleeding and mild cramping, while others feel pain more intensely with a sudden, heavier “gush” of blood.

 It’s also worth remembering that light bleeding and mild cramping during pregnancy aren’t always a sign of a miscarriage, but it’s still worth visiting your doctor as soon as you can.

 Every pregnancy loss is different and can affect different bodies in different ways.

 But how far along you are will be the greatest indicator.

 For an early miscarriage, you might have just a few hours of heavy bleeding followed by a few days of spotting.

 But, very generally speaking, once light bleeding starts, a miscarriage can take a few days to pass.

 With a miscarriage later in pregnancy, you could experience 1 to 2 weeks of bleeding, although it may stop and start.